Ghost Ranch: Arthur Pack

-Roy Pfaffle won the deed to the ranch in a poker game sometime early in 1928.
-His wife, Carol Stanley, recorded the deed in her name, decided to name the place Ghost Ranch, and moved there two years later, after divorcing Pfaffle.
-Stanley constructed guest quarters and created an exclusive dude ranch that was visited by many of the wealthy and creative people of the time.
+Roy Pfaffle, a guide, outfitter and former park ranger, won the deed to the undeveloped ranch sometime early in 1928 in a poker game, details of which remain shrouded in mystery.
+His wife Carol (née Caroline Bishop Stanley), a graduate of the New England Conservatory of Music who had ventured West in 1915, recorded the deed in her name and decided to call the property Ghost Ranch, reflecting legend and lore about evil spirits in the area.
+Stanley moved there in 1931 after divorcing Pfaffle, who suffered gambling and drinking problems.
+Stanley led the construction of guest quarters and created an exclusive dude ranch that was visited by wealthy and creative people of the time.
 Eventually many of her friends moved to New Mexico for its peaceful atmosphere.
-One of the most influential people to visit Ghost Ranch was Arthur Newton Pack, writer and editor of Nature Magazine.
-Arthur's daughter suffered from bouts of pneumonia, so he and his family had to move to an area with a drier climate, and he came to Stanley's ranch.
-Although her clientele were wealthy, Stanley was having trouble breaking even; she sold the ranch to Arthur Pack in 1935.
+One of the most influential to visit Ghost Ranch was Arthur Newton Pack, writer and editor of Nature Magazine.
+Pack's daughter suffered from bouts of pneumonia, so he and his family moved to an area with a drier climate.
+Although Stanley's clientele were wealthy, she had difficulty making a profit, and after 1929 the Great Depression severely reduced tourism.
+Stanley sold the ranch to Arthur Pack in 1935.

-As Arthur Pack aged, he began to take concern in how the ranch would be passed on.
-He spoke with the YMCA, the Boy Scouts of America, the Archdiocese of Santa Fe, and the United Brethren Church about having and maintaining the ranch.
-But none of these organizations were in a position to accept the offer.
-Then, the Presbyterians accepted the offer of using the space as an educational facility, though it would be difficult for them to develop.
-Now, the ranch is used as an educational and retreat center, where over 300 classes are offered each year.
+As Pack aged, he grew concerned about the future of the ranch.
+He spoke with the YMCA, the Boy Scouts of America, the Archdiocese of Santa Fe, and the United Brethren Church about acquiring and maintaining the ranch, but none of the organizations was in a position to accept.
+The Presbyterian Church accepted his offer, and in 1955 Pack donated the ranch to the church for use as an educational center, though the church faced difficulties developing it.
+The ranch is now used by various organizations and teachers that offer over 300 workshops, classes, outdoor activities and spiritual retreats each year.

 Georgia O'Keeffe

 Georgia O'Keeffe, intrigued by Arthur Pack's statement that the Piedra Lumbre was "the best place in the world", visited the ranch and fell in love with the geography.
 Soon thereafter, she split her time between New York and New Mexico.
 She enjoyed having alone time, and was often very demanding of the Packs.
 Cerro Pedernal was a key geographical feature that could be often found in her paintings.
+After she moved to New Mexico full time, she spent most of the year at what is now preserved as the Georgia O'Keeffe Home and Studio in Abiquiu, but she lived and worked at a villa and studio in the cooler elevations at Ghost Ranch in summer.

 2015 flash flood

-On July 7, 2015, a flash flood occurred in Ghost Ranch due to severe weather that destroyed several buildings at the ranch.
+On July 7, 2015, a flash flood occurred in Ghost Ranch due to severe weather, and destroyed several buildings at the ranch.
 No injuries or deaths were caused by the flood.